Kevin Swanson (pastor): Views

 Swanson hosted the Freedom 2015: National Religious Liberties Conference in Des Moines, Iowa, attended by Republican presidential candidates Senator Ted Cruz of Texas and his father Rafael Cruz, former Governor Mike Huckabee of Arkansas, and Governor Bobby Jindal of Louisiana.
 The conference addressed the issue of securing religious liberty for the future.
 At the conference, Swanson spoke about a Biblical mandate of the death penalty for homosexuality, stating that both the Old and New Testament cover the "sin of homosexuality" and that in Romans 1 Paul the Apostle affirms that it is worthy of capital punishment.
 In the same speech, he stated that he was not calling for these biblical injunctions to be enacted in America "because homosexuals need time to repent" and "America needs time to repent".
 Rather than read J.K.
 Rowling's Harry Potter books he urged "America, repent of Harry Potter.
 Repent that Dumbledore emerged as a homosexual mentor for Harry Potter."
-He said: "For tens of millions of parents, it would be better that a millstone be hung around" their children's "neck and they be drowned at the bottom of the sea."
+He said: "For tens of millions of parents, it would be better that a millstone be hung around their neck and they be drowned at the bottom of the sea."
 Ted Cruz's spokesman Rick Tyler called Swanson's statements "reprehensible" and given the comments "it was a mistake for Senator Cruz to appear at the event", stating that Cruz is against hatred or violence against homosexuals.